Shutdown watch: Noon vote but Democrats have trust issues with GOP

 Washington (CNN)Senate Majority Leader Mitch McConnell has put his offer on the table.
 Senate Democratic Leader Chuck Schumer rejected the offer.
 Now they will vote.

 Democratic aides say the votes still aren't there to re-open the government.
-Republican aides say they've provided the off-ramp Democrats and may be able to pick enough off to move forward.
+Republican aides say they've provided the off-ramp to Democrats and may be able to pick enough off to move forward.

 We'll find out at noon Monday who is right -- and more importantly, whether the government shutdown will end or go on with no clear end in sight.